Unleash/unleash/website/docs/user_guide/environments.md

 - Will get access to two preconfigured environments: “development” and “production”.
 Existing users of Unleash will also get an additional “default” environment to simplify the adoption of environments.
 - Will be possible to turn environments on/off for all projects
 - Will be allowed to update and remove environments.
-- Will be allowed to create new environments.
+- Will be allowed to clone or create new environments.
-- Will be allowed to clone environments.

 ## Rollout Plan